 The overwhelming majority of respondents were Hispanic, African-American or mixed; few were Asian or white.

-Among the questions were how much carbonated non-diet soft drink, measured in 355ml cans, the teens had drunk in the previous seven days.
+Among the questions were how much carbonated non-diet soft drink, measured in 355-millilitre cans, the teens had drunk in the previous seven days.

 They were also asked whether they drank alcohol or smoked, carried a weapon or showed violence towards peers, family members and partner.

-What emerged, said Hemenway, was evidence of "dose response", in other words, the more soda was consumed, the likelier the tendency toward violence.
+What emerged, said Hemenway, was evidence of dose response, in other words, the more soda was consumed, the likelier the tendency towards violence.

-Among those who drank one or no cans of soft drink a week, 23% carried a gun or a knife; 15% perpetrated violence toward a partner; and 35% had been violent toward peers.
+Among those who drank one or no cans of soft drink a week, 23% carried a gun or a knife, 15% perpetrated violence towards a partner, and 35% had been violent towards peers.

-At the other end of the scale, among those who drank 14 cans a week, 43% carried a gun or a knife; 27% had been violent toward a partner; and more than 58% had been violent toward peers.
+At the other end of the scale, among those who drank 14 cans a week, 43% carried a gun or a knife, 27% had been violent towards a partner, and more than 58% had been violent towards peers.

-Overall, teens who were heavy consumers of sugary fizz were between 9% and 15% likelier to show aggressive behaviour compared with low consumers, even when ethnicity and other confounding factors were taken into account.
+Overall, teens who were heavy consumers of sugary fizz were between nine and 15 percentage points likelier to show aggressive behaviour compared with low consumers, even when ethnicity and other confounding factors were taken into account.

 This is a magnitude similar to the link found, in previously researched, with alcohol or tobacco.